Invoicing & Tax Architecture

 The backend calculates the visible calendar or fiscal period from the actual issue date.
 Sites inherit the organization-wide numbering layout and sequence policy.
 They may override prefixes, but they do not create independent per-site sequences or their own fiscal/calendar rules.

-Supported Global Tax Schemes
+Supported Tax Capabilities

 VAT Rate Versioning